Skip to content

 3. Check confidence level:

-5. Medium: Likely correct but review carefully
+5. Medium: Likely correct, review carefully

 6. Low: Uncertain mapping, consider carefully